BradT615/HammingEncoding-Decoding/README.md

 ### Encoding Process

-The encoding process reads lines from the `Homework #3 - Encoding Text.txt` file and performs the following steps for each character:
+The encoding process reads lines from the `Encoding Text.txt` file and performs the following steps for each character:

 1. Convert the character into its binary representation using ASCII encoding.